Rays vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, six home runs, 19 walks and 19 RBI (35 total hits).
-He's also stolen five bases.
+- Torres has eight doubles, a triple, six home runs, 20 walks and 19 RBI (35 total hits).
+He has swiped five bases.

 Torres Recent Games